Today let’s try to make a microphone. By using a condenser microphone preamplifier circuit.

 How to apply it

-If you are beginner, here is Connecting a Condenser Microphone Preamp with an amplifier system.
+If you are a beginner, here is Connecting a Condenser Microphone Preamp with an amplifier system.
 Look at below, You should have a tone control preamplifier.
-Because the output of circuit has lower signal.
+Because the output of this circuit has a weak signal.

 Nobody likes noise.
 I experimented with 3 different power supplies with this circuit.

 - 9-volts battery Best results!
 I didn’t hear any noise.